XFox111/TabsAsideExtension/README.md

 - Familiar UI inherited from legacy Microsoft Edge with some improvements
 - Auto Dark mode
 - Now you can restore one tab from collection without removing
+- Now you can choose if you want to load restored tabs only when you're navigating onto them

 ## Download
 - [Google Chrome Webstore](https://chrome.google.com/webstore/detail/tabs-aside/mgmjbodjgijnebfgohlnjkegdpbdjgin)